Accelize/drm/doc/drm_sw_advanced_description.rst

-mailbox_data                   string    Read-write    32 * mailbox size       only for testing, read or write values to Mailbox read-write memory in DRM Controller ws_retry_period_long           uint32_t  Read-write    << license duration     read and write the time in seconds before the next request attempt to the Web Server when the time left before timeout is long ws_retry_period_short          uint32_t  Read-write    < ws_retry_period_long  read and write the time in seconds before the next request attempt to the Web Server when the time left before timeout is short ws_request_timeout             uint32_t  Read-write    No                      read and write the web service request timeout in seconds during which the response is waited log_message_level              int32_t   Read-write    No                      only for testing, read and write the log level used with log_message parameter to set the message level list_all                       string    Read-only     NA                      list all parameter keys available dump_all                       string    Read-only     NA                      read all parameter key values
+mailbox_data                   string    Read-write    32 * mailbox size       only for testing, read or write values to Mailbox read-write memory in DRM Controller ws_retry_period_long           uint32_t  Read-write    << license duration     read and write the time in seconds before the next request attempt to the Web Server when the time left before timeout is long ws_retry_period_short          uint32_t  Read-write    < ws_retry_period_long  read and write the time in seconds before the next request attempt to the Web Server when the time left before timeout is short ws_request_timeout             uint32_t  Read-write    >0                      read and write the web service request timeout in seconds during which the response is waited log_message_level              int32_t   Read-write    No                      only for testing, read and write the log level used with log_message parameter to set the message level list_all                       string    Read-only     NA                      list all parameter keys available dump_all                       string    Read-only     NA                      read all parameter key values